 Conclusion

-Populations in the South and Midwest consistently had higher obesity rates, as did those who had a lower socioeconomic status.
+Populations in the South and Mid-west consistently had higher obesity rates, as did those who had a lower socioeconomic status.
 In terms of race, the Asian population tended to have the lowest rates of obesity whereas non-Hispanic Black populations and Hawaiian/Pacific Islander populations tended to have higher rates of obesity.
 Among Non-Hispanic Black populations, the South exhibits particularly elevated and rising rates, consistent with broader patterns of inequity in access to resources.
 In regard to gender, females and males have similar average obesity rates, 30.843 and 30.625, respectively.
 This study highlights certain areas in which social determinants of health such as income, race, gender, and geographic location impact health trends.
 The obesity rate in this country is high and is increasing yearly, and thus interventions that take these factors into consideration need to be further studied and implemented in a region-specific manner to have a positive impact on the health of the nation.

-Keywords: Obesity, Basal metabolic Index, Overweight, race/ethnicity, prevalence geodemographic disparities.
+Keywords: Obesity, Basal Metabolic Index, Overweight, race/ethnicity, prevalence Geodemographic disparities.

 INTRODUCTION